pip-services/pip-services-docs/content/en/golang/rabbitmq/_index.md

 no_list: true
 weight: 30
 description: >
-    RabbitMQ specific components for Golang
+    RabbitMQ specific components for Golang.

     This library is a part of [Pip.Services](https://github.com/pip-services/pip-services) project.
     The RabbitMQ module contains a set of components for working with the message queue in RabbitMQ through the AMQP protocol.